IRCAD/sight/modules/__/memory/README.md

 ## Services

-- **LockDumpSrv** : performs dumps-locks on objects.
+- **lock_dump** : performs dumps-locks on objects.
 They are unlocked when the service stops.
 - **dump_policy** : configures dumping policy.

 ## How to use it